 Find the Cheapest Auto Insurance Quotes in Your Area

 Traffic citations and traffic tickets are documents that state an individual has been made aware of a traffic violation by a law enforcement agent, and the two terms can be used interchangeably.

-Types of Citations
+Types of citations

 There are three main ways to classify a traffic citation:

-- Penalty vs Warning: While some jurisdictions mandate that the observing officer penalize the offender for certain violations, the officer can choose to issue a warning.
+While some jurisdictions mandate that the observing officer penalize the offender for certain violations, the officer can choose to issue a warning.

-- Moving vs Non-moving: Non-moving violations can include parking infractions as well as non-functioning safety equipment.
+Non-moving violations can include parking infractions as well as non-functioning safety equipment.

-How to Respond to a Citation
+How to respond to a citation

 The best way to respond and to avoid further penalties will vary depending on the type and severity of the ticket.

 Warnings will not appear on your records, but may be noted by the law enforcement agency that issued them.
 These records could affect how future violations within the agency's jurisdiction are handled by law enforcement agents.

 For example, if you're given a warning for non-functioning brake lights, you're more likely to receive a ticket if you’re pulled over in the same jurisdiction for the same reason.
 Correctable violations such as this should be fixed as soon as possible after receiving a written warning in order to reduce the likelihood of future tickets and harsher penalties.